Melissi-sudo/vro-generic-scripts/README.md

 ## Contributing

 Contributions, suggestions, and improvements are welcome.
 Feel free to open an issue or submit a pull request.
-The code is open-source but requires credit the MIT license

 ## Check out my Universal View Assist Suite:
 https://github.com/Melissi-sudo/view-assist-suite